ermlikeyeah/ermlikeyeah.github.io/_posts/2020-10-31-weeknote-week-monday-26-october-to-friday-30-october-2020.markdown

 - 2020 weeknotes

 ---
 Two days off this week, three days working.
+Funny how we use the word "off".
+How work focused are our lives, eh.

 #### Two days off